 There is something going on here lately, Astoria thought to herself as she ascended the stairs in the west wing of Malfoy Manor.
 She may be a welcomed guest at the Manor, but that didn’t mean that anyone would tell her anything.
 So she resorted to eaves dropping and snooping to obtain any information whatsoever.
 Which was enough to know something had happened, but what that something was—was beyond her.

-Draco had been acting weird lately—if he ever came out of his bedroom that is.
+But Draco had been acting weird lately—if he ever came out of his bedroom that is.
 It wasn’t odd for him to act like she wasn’t standing right in front of him, but it was odd that he wasn’t fighting it anymore.
 It’s like he had given up and accepted that they were to wed.
 Astoria found herself wondering what could possibly lead Draco to act like a broken dog.
-Whatever it was, she was pleased he had come around.
+She wondered if he perhaps he had found out about the pregnancy?
+But no, Narcissa had said he wouldn’t need to know right away.
+Whatever it was that triggered this capitulated behavior, she was pleased he had come around.

 That meant that she could come up to his room, right?
 She thought so.
 And so she found herself standing in front of his bedroom suite, anxious beyond belief.
 Would he throw her out?
 Would he be mad that she had tried to give him the potion?
 It was Christmas after all, and she thought that she ought to get more than a mere glance before he rushed off to bed earlier.